Bodo1981/appkit/README.md

 The default behavior for pull to refresh is to call the **loadData(true)** function but this can be overriden in **onRefreshStarted()**

 All this activities and fragments also have a viewstate implementation.
 For further information see [Mosby Framework](http://hannesdorfmann.com/android/mosby/)

+# Additional stuff

+#### CBAdapterRecyclerView
+A simple RecyclerView.Adapter with a few helper methods to add, delete items.
+It also has a setter and getter for the data.

+* **onCreateViewHolder(ViewGroup parent, int viewType):** create the viewholder
+* **onBindViewHolder(RecyclerView.ViewHolder viewHolder, int position, int viewType):** bind the viewholder
+* **getItemViewType(int position):** (optional) only needed if you have different view types

+#### CBButterknifeViewHolder
+A RecyclerView.ViewHolder that automatically enables Butterknife.
+You only have to annotate your views with the butterknife annotations

 # Dependency